 We will use and disclose your information as required by Federal, State or local law, including disclosures to the Secretary of the Department of Health and Human Services to evaluate our compliance with privacy laws.

 Public Health Activities

-- We may disclose medical information about you for public health activities.
+We may use or disclose medical information about you for public health activities.
 These activities may include disclosures:

 - To a public health authority authorized by law to collect or receive such information for the purpose of preventing or controlling disease, injury or disability;